A walk amongst nature is always near the top of my activities list, whether I’m at home or on the road exploring new places.

 The fresh air, the peacefulness, and the escaping of crowds does wonders for my mind and body.

-Throw in some seriously big trees, otherwise known as The Valley of the Giants here in Australia’s South West region and the enjoyment factor goes up a notch.
+Throw in some seriously big trees, otherwise known as The Valley of the Giants and the Tree Top Walk here in Australia’s South West region and the enjoyment factor goes up a notch.

 If you’ve been following us for a while, you’ll have seen that Western Australia is a natural wonderland, full of white sandy beaches, towering forests, rugged coastline, nature trails, gorges, and wildflowers in season.